edsu/diss/chapters/05-bots-seeds-people.md

 but growing field of web archiving also informed the development of our participant list.

-In some instances we relied on snowball sampling to recruit interview participants.
+In some instances I relied on snowball sampling to recruit interview participants.
 There were occasions when the interview subject was not involved directly in the selection of content for their web archives.
 In those cases, we asked if they could refer someone that was more involved in the actual selection process.
 Other names were often mentioned during the interview, and if I felt those individuals could add a useful dimension to the interview I asked for their contact information.